pngjs/pngjs/README.md

 # Changelog

+### 7.0.0 - 19/02/2023

+- BREAKING - Drop support for node 12 (Though nothing incompatible in this release yet)

 ### 6.0.0 - 24/10/2020

 - BREAKING - Sync version now throws if there is unexpected content at the end of the stream.